informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

         - *untrusted.Validators = hash(untrusted.Header.Validators)*
         - *untrusted.NextValidators = hash(untrusted.Header.NextValidators)*
    - *trusted.Header.Time > now - trustingPeriod*
-   - *trusted.Commit* is a commit is for the header *trusted.Header*, i.e. it contains
+   - *trusted.Commit* is a commit for the header *trusted.Header*, i.e., it contains
-     the correct hash of the header
+     the correct hash of the header, and +2/3 of signatures
    - the `Height` and `Time` of `trusted` are smaller than the Height and `Time` of `untrusted`, respectively
    - the *untrusted.Header* is well-formed (passes the tests from